athenavo/lab3/README.md

-This is my lab 3 for COGS 3
+This is my studyBuddy for COGS 3